carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 8. Advanced / performance (virtualization, async)
 9. Programmatic or reactive behavior last

-Insert new sections in the logical group.
+Insert new sections in the logical group, and nest the variants above under `## Group` + `###` children (see Headings and grouping).
 Do not append every example to the end if it belongs with related variants.
+Reactive / `bind:`-driven examples belong high up near the basics; loading / skeleton examples go last.

 Inline vs framed: